Cumulocity IoT Web Development Tutorial - Part 4: Convert component into a widget

 </div>

-The card class is removed because if your device-info widget is added to a dashboard, it will automatically be wrapped in a card element.
+The card class is removed because once your device-info widget is added to a dashboard, it will automatically be wrapped in a card element.

 Run your application locally and add your newly created widget to the named dashboard.
 Select your temperature simulator as an input device for your widget.